craig8196/the-river-protocol/README.md

 **Limits:**
+The framework will be very easy to query for these limits.
+The framework will report User Maximum Transmission Unit (UMTU) and User Maximum Message Unit (UMMU) to user.
 Note that servers may impose additional restrictions, these are just the defaults.
 * Max open connections (no zeroeth ID): (2**32) - 1
 * Max open streams per open connection:  (2**16) - 1